file-not-found/malwn/README.md

 ### yara rules

-Yara rules should be placed in the folder `yara-rules/` for the related file type.
-Filename and rule names can be chosen freely.
+Upon first execution you can configure a path where `malwn` will look for all `.yar` and `.yara` file recursively.

 ### modules

 `malwn` can automatically execute modules if certain yara rules match.
+The module folder can be configured upon first execution.
+A subfolder with the same name as the corresponding yara rule has to be created there.
-New modules can be created by creating a folder `modules/<yara_rule_name>/`.
-Here any number of modules can be created as `<module_name>/<module_name>.py`.
-These modules must have a `run` function which takes a filename as parameter and returns a string.
+Any number of modules with the path `<module_name>/<module_name>.py` can be put inside this folder.
+The modules must have a `run` function which expects the filename as input parameter and which should return the result as a string.